jasonluther/oscilloscope-mount/README.md

 ![Yellow test blocks for curve fitting](img/14-contour-test-blocks.jpeg)

-*Yellow test blocks with different radii help determine correct curve profile for tight fit.*
+*Yellow test blocks with different radii determine curve shape.*

 To get a snug fit between the bracket and the enclosure, I needed to account for those features in my design.